mohsenrezaeithe/teamcity-agent-manager/README.md

 # Build

 Run `ant dist` to create a dist for using with the TeamCity server.
+Requires `teamcity.distribution` and `teamcity.data.directory` path variables.

 # Agent Configuration